trapd00r/japh.se/_posts/2021-05-26-how-to-add-singletons-to-artist-dir-correctly-in-beets.markdown

 `id3shit -w artist 'Anna Ternheim' *`

+*Edit 2021-05-28*:
+We can also use beets directly like this:

+`beet import --set artist=Anna\ Ternheim`

 The import command to beets for single tracks is `beet import -sA "$@"`.
 I find it hard to remember all the commands so I saved it as `beet-import-tracks`.